cs1060f25/allenzhangyiteng-hw6/README.md

 # Company Formation Server

-This server accepts company formation data and generates Articles of Incorporation for Delaware corporations.
+This server accepts company formation data and generates Articles of Incorporation for Delaware, California, and New York corporations and LLCs.

 ## Setup